Hesketh Park (cricket ground)

 Hesketh Park is a cricket ground in Dartford in Kent.
 The ground is the home of Dartford Cricket Club, one of the oldest cricket clubs in the United Kingdom.
 The ground was established at the beginning of the 20th century and has been used as a first-class cricket venue by Kent County Cricket Club.

-The ground is located around 1 mi south-east of Dartford town centre and is one f the few open spaces which remain on what was once the Dartford Brent.
+The ground is located around 1 mi south-east of Dartford town centre and is one of the few open spaces which remain on what was once the Dartford Brent.
 The A296 road runs along the western side of the ground with the A225 road to the south and the A282 Dartford Crossing approach road running 250 m east of the ground.

 Establishment

 Cricket has been played at Dartford since at least the early 18th century and Dartford Cricket Club is one of the oldest established cricket clubs in England.
 Cricket was first played on Dartford Brent, an area of common land to the east of the town on which the modern Hesketh Park ground is situated.
 The earliest known match between two county sides took place on the Brent in 1709 with a Kent team playing one from Surrey.
-After the end of the 18th century matches moved to Bowman's Lodge on Dartford Heath before Hesketh Park was established at the start of the 20th century.
+After the end of the 18th century, matches moved to Bowman's Lodge on Dartford Heath before Hesketh Park was established at the start of the 20th century.

 An area of municipal park land was established at Hesketh Park in 1904 as a result of a donation by local businessman Everand Hesketh.
 The site was expanded in 1905 when Hesketh purchased land adjacent to the park to build a sports ground which includes the cricket ground.
 The first match on the ground was held in 1905, with Hesketh bowling the first over.
 The ground is owned by Dartford Borough Council and operated by the council and Dartford Cricket Club.